metalshark/minecraft_lazierae2/README.md

 ## **📑 Credits**
-Credits for the original mod and the idea behind it of course go to [phantamanta44][author].
+Credits for the original mod and the idea behind it of course go to [phantamanta44][author].<br>

-We updated some textures but most of them were as well taken from it.
+Most of the textures were taken from the original mod.

+Texture overhauls have been done by us, [scooperlive][artist1] and [birb/crydigo][artist2].

 ## **⏰ Changelog**